ljleb/prompt-fusion-extension/readme.md

 # Fusion

 Fusion is an [auto1111 webui extension](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Developing-extensions) that adds more possibilities to the native prompt syntax.
-Among other additions, it enables to interpolate between different the embeddings of different prompts continuously:
+Among other additions, it enables to interpolate between the embeddings of different prompts continuously:

 ```
 # linear prompt interpolation